chiefbiiko/bwt/README.md

 ### Basics

-Besides a few constants and interfaces, the module's main exports are two factory functions, `stringifier` and `parser`, that each create corresponding marshalling functions, `stringify` and `parse`.
+Besides a few constants and interfaces, the module's main exports are two factory functions, `createStringify` and `createParse`, that each create corresponding marshalling functions, `stringify` and `parse`.

 As `BWT` uses assymetric keys the module also exports a key generation function: `keys`.
 Make sure to store your private keys somewhere safe.